-What's better than chocolate chip pancakes on a Saturday morning?
-This recipe from Half Baked Harvest has a healthy twist thanks to a homemade vegan, gluten-free batter made from oat flour, ripe bananas, and almond milk.
-Add chocolate powder and chocolate chips for extra chocolate flavor.
+What's better than chocolate chip pancakes on a Sunday morning?
+This recipe from Minimalist Baker has a healthy twist, thanks to a homemade vegan, gluten-free batter made from oat flour, ripe bananas, and non-dairy milk.

 According to Holly of The Modern Proper, these zucchini muffins are a favorite among her own children.
 "They lovingly call them 'cookie muffins,' which I think is great, because while they have some sugar, they also have hidden veggies and are far from cookies," she writes.
 They're made with simple baking ingredients that mask the taste of zucchini hiding in the batter.

 This healthy sandwich will be a go-to vegetarian recipe for your kids.
 Heidi of Foodie Crush swears by it for packed school lunches for her own kids.
 Top your choice of thick sandwich bread with a light cream cheese spread and zucchini, spinach, cucumber, green tomato, avocado, and sprouts.

 Mac and Cheese

 This stovetop macaroni and cheese recipe from The Modern Proper is made with only four ingredients, making it the perfect quick vegetarian meal for your little ones.
 All you need is cooked pasta, cream, cheddar, and Parmesan cheese.
 You can also sneak some vegetables in this classic dish to ensure your kids are having a balanced meal.
 Top with peas or sliced apples for an extra serving of fruits and veggies.

 These peach frozen yogurt bites from Hello Glow can easily be made ahead of time and saved for a quick snack in a pinch.
 They're made with just three simple ingredients: plain yogurt, peaches, and honey.
 Mix everything together in a bowl, spoon the mixture into an ice tray, and freeze until solid.